 The report contains three sections of information that break down feeds and log sources in useful ways.
 For instance, one section displays the number of matches found and how many high confidence matches were found for each threat feed.
 It even highlights how many internal assets were affected by those matches.
 This information can help an intelligence program in a number of ways.
 Should a feed be tuned for better fidelity for your organization?
 Is there a configuration issue affecting feed performance?

-Anomali Enterprise: High Confidence Feed Matches
+Anomali Match: High Confidence Feed Matches

-Looking at the other data provided in the report from Anomali Enterprise, we can see the logs that are doing the heavy lifting with regards to matches against threat feeds.
+Looking at the other data provided in the report from Anomali Match, we can see the logs that are doing the heavy lifting with regards to matches against threat feeds.
 We can also see which feed sources are being utilized the heaviest and which ones lack coverage and may need more visibility into.

-Anomali Enterprise: Feed Matches by Log Source
+Anomali Match: Feed Matches by Log Source

 As seen in the first two screenshots, there is a feed called “Analyst.”
 By looking at this feed in the report, it will reflect how your organization is generating intelligence, what types of intelligence are created, and where that intelligence is used.